rei/rei-cedar-docs/docs/getting-started/using-cedar/README.md

 For example:
 `cdr-link-base-mixin` would be used to style an element like a CdrLink component.

-For more information on  Component variables, visit the [Component Variables](../../components/component-variables/) article.
+Learn more in the [Component Variables](../../components/component-variables/) article.

 ### Utilities
 Utility CSS classes allow users to extend Cedar components by providing options for layout, such as spacing, text alignment, or element display.